empathicqubit/vscode-cc65-debugger/README.md

 Required for launch mode only:

-- **viceArgs**: You'll want to set your C64 model here, and any other special hardware options that you need for your program.
+- **emulatorArgs**: You'll want to set your C64 model here, and any other special hardware options that you need for your program.
 Either NTSC or one of the PAL models (jap, drean, etc).
 Look at the VICE manual for the full list.